Jeff Kemp: Professional career

 The following season, the Rams traded Ferragamo to the Buffalo Bills for tight end Tony Hunter.
 Despite Ferragamo being gone, Kemp was not assured to be the starter.
 Despite the poise and ability to start he showed during the 1984 season, the Rams signed Canadian League star Dieter Brock to be the team's starting quarterback.
-Kemp only made one start that season, a 24-17 loss to the Giants.
-The Rams cast their luck with Brock, who did manage to lead the team to the playoffs, where they were trounced by the Chicago Bears and their vaunted 46 defense.
-The following season, the Rams revamped their quarterback rotation again.
-Brock left to go back to Canada, and the Rams signed former falcons star Steve Bartkowski and acquired Jim Everett from the Houston Oilers.
-Kemp was not re-signed and played the 1986 season with the Rams rival, the San Francisco 49ers, where he backed-up Joe Montana.
-When Montana was injured, Kemp started six games, going 3-2-1 during that period.
-One of those games was a 31-16 win over the Miami Dolphins, coached by Don Shula, the father of Dave Shula, one of Kemp's teammates at Dartmouth.
+Kemp only made one start that season, a 24–17 loss to the Giants.
+The Rams cast their luck with Brock, who did manage to lead the team to the playoffs, where they were trounced by the Chicago Bears and their vaunted 4–6 defense in the NFC Championship.
+The following season, the Rams revamped their quarterback rotation again as Brock suffered an injury during preseason that later led to him retiring, while the Rams signed former Falcon star Steve Bartkowski and acquired Jim Everett from the Houston Oilers.
+Kemp was not re-signed and played the 1986 season with the Rams rival San Francisco 49ers, where he backed-up Joe Montana.
+When Montana was injured, Kemp started six games, going 3–2–1 during that period.
+One of those games was a 31–16 win over the Miami Dolphins, coached by Don Shula, father of Dave Shula, one of Kemp's teammates at Dartmouth.

 The next season, Kemp was with the Seattle Seahawks and was one of the players who crossed the picket lines.
-He won his only start that year, a 32-17 victory over a Detroit Lions made up of mainly replacement players.
+He won his only start that year, a 32–17 victory over a Detroit Lions team made up of mainly replacement players.
 Kemp would play with the Seahawks for the bulk of his remaining years in the NFL.
 He was released during the 1991 season, but quickly found a job with the Philadelphia Eagles.
 The Eagles struggled at quarterback that season, mainly with injuries.
-Starter Randall Cunningham went down, followed by back up Jim McMahon.
+Starter Randall Cunningham went down, followed by backup Jim McMahon.
 Rookie Brad Goebel was inserted, but quickly too was a victim of the injury bug.
 The Eagles signed Kemp, and then coaxed former New York Jets quarterback Pat Ryan out of retirement.
 Kemp started two games for the Eagles, going one and one.

 The 1991 season was Kemp's last as an NFL player.
-He finished with a 16-12-1 record as a starter.
-He also finished with 39 touchdowns versus 40 interceptions.
+He finished with a 16–12–1 record as a starter, and 39 touchdowns versus 40 interceptions.